Paradoxxs/Cybersecurity/ARP.md

 ARP spoofing
-ARP spoofing is a technique used to manipulate a switch allowing an attacker to eavesdrop on LAN activity by creating an [[MITM]]
+ARP spoofing is a technique used to manipulate a switch allowing an attacker to eavesdrop on LAN activity by creating an [[MITM]] ^Spoofing

 Procedure
 	- Attack enumerates hosts on the network